HVAC how-to

 If it works: The thermostat runs normally, keeps its settings, and controls the HVAC system without battery warnings.

-If it doesn’t: If the thermostat still acts erratic, loses settings, or does not control the system, the root problem is likely thermostat wiring, low-voltage power, or a failing thermostat rather than just weak batteries.
+If it doesn’t: If the thermostat still acts erratic, loses settings, or does not control the system, recheck battery seating and polarity once.
+If those pass, look at thermostat wiring, low-voltage power, or a failing thermostat instead of weak batteries.

 Stop if: